scality/spark/README.md

 # Clustering Deployment based on Docker

-The spark tool can be used to provide an application level orphan cleanups for the SOFS and S3 connectors.
-This is not for RING orphans.
-For more details on each of the SOFS or S3 connectors FSCK's open the associated `scripts/S3_FSCK` or `scripts/SOFS_FSCK` directory and reference the README.md within.
+The spark tool can be used to provide a distributed cleanup for application level orphans (SOFS and S3 connectors) as well as find and remove ring orphans.

+- For details on SOFS application orphan cleanup `scripts/SOFS_FSCK/README.md`
+- For details on S3 application orphan cleanup see `scripts/S3_FSCK/README.md`
+- For details on RING orphan cleanup see `scripts/orphan/README.md`

 ## Requirements